 Other things to do near the Cliffs of Moher

-If you’re on a road trip or backpacking through Ireland, you may want to know other things to do after visiting the famous Cliffs of Moher.
-Luckily, Co.
-Clare is full of both natural and historical attractions, such as caves, castles, and adorable small towns.
-Keep reading to discover what to do near the Cliffs of Moher.
+If you’re road-tripping or backpacking through Ireland, explore more tourist attractions near the Cliffs of Moher in Co.
+Clare, including caves, castles, and charming small towns.
+Keep reading to discover what to do near the Cliffs of Moher!

 Visit Burren National Park

-Burren National Park covers about 3,700 acres (1,500 hectares) and is one of six national parks in the country.
-People from all over the world travel to the Burren to appreciate its beautiful and unique landscape!
-For example, check out the Burren Scenic Drive and the park’s many walking trails on your Ireland road trip.
+Covering 3,700 acres (1,500 hectares), Burren National Park is one of Ireland’s six national parks, attracting visitors from around the world.
+For example, explore the Burren Scenic Drive and the park’s walking trails on your Ireland road trip.